oxequa/realize/README.md

     ```
     --name="Project Name"  -> Name, if not specified takes the working directory name
     --base="server"        -> Base Path, if not specified takes the working directory name
-    --build="true"         -> Go build, if not specified takes "false"
+    --build                -> Go build, if not specified takes "false"
-    --bin="false"          -> Base Path, if not specified takes "true"
+    --bin                  -> Go intall, if not specified takes "true"
-    --run="false"          -> Base Path, if not specified takes "true"
+    --run                  -> Go run, if not specified takes "true"
     ```

     ```